leotapie/portfolio_projects/README.md

 - demonstrate my programming, querying, and visualisation skills
 - work on topics I'm interested in

 I've added a short description of each project below so you can get an idea of the concepts and skills I've applied - and choose what you wish to look at.
-My thought process and workflow is always explained (in the notebooks or README sections of each projects) and all scripts are thoroughly commented.
+My thought process and workflow are explained in the notebooks and readme sections of each projects, and all scripts are thoroughly commented.

 ### Project 1: [NBA MVP prediction](https://github.com/leotapie/portfolio_projects/tree/main/MVP%20prediction%20project) - Predicting the next MVP based on historical stats data.